tijnndev/firebase-api/README.md

-Here’s the updated README reflecting the current build and run process using `npm run buildapp` and relevant tooling:

----

 # Firebase API

 A Node.js-based backend service that manages users, services, and Firebase Cloud Messaging (FCM) tokens using SQLite.
 It supports user authentication, service creation, token registration, and push notification broadcasting via FCM.